Javier Reyes: Career

 In February 2025, it was revealed that Javier Reyes interviewed and was a finalist for president of West Virginia University, despite being the chancellor of UMass Amherst for less than two years.
 This decision was one in a series of missteps that drew sharp rebuke from the unions and community of UMass Amherst.
-One associate professor from the Umass Amherst remarked, “In these dark times, we need a courageous leader who will defend UMass Amherst against the ideological assault on free speech, academic integrity and public funding...
+One associate professor from UMass Amherst remarked, “In these dark times, we need a courageous leader who will defend UMass Amherst against the ideological assault on free speech, academic integrity and public funding...
 If Mr. Reyes finds a job elsewhere, maybe we can find a chancellor who fits that description.”

+The non-confidence votes would continue in December of 2025 when the Professional Staff Union, representing 2,400 employees on the UMass Amherst and Boston campuses, held a vote of no confidence as it related to eroding working conditions, lack of job protections, and stagnating wages, all of which became incrementally worse during his tenure.
+Joined by the University Staff Association's executive board who voted unanimously just a day before, PSU's membership voted 966 to 59 in support of the no-confidence resolution.
+Union leaders echoed the growing resentment from their membership throughout the bargaining process, which went unaddressed by the bargaining team appointed by Reyes.
+"We already have too many employees facing food insecurity, having trouble affording rent or a mortgage, delaying medical care, and needing to work second or third jobs,” said PSU's co-chair Andrew Gorry.
+“Chancellor Reyes needs to stop playing around with our salaries and settle a fair contract with us now.”

 Personal life

 Javier Reyes is married to Maritza, and they have two sons Javi and Diego.